xorgy/nats-docs/content/documentation/internals/nats-protocol.md

 ### Description

 `PING` and `PONG` implement a simple keep-alive mechanism between client and server.
 Once a client establishes a connection to the NATS server, the server will continuously send `PING` messages to the client at a configurable interval.
-If the client fails to respond with a `PONG` message within the configured response interval, the server will terminate its connection.
-If your connection stays idle for too long, it is cut off:
+If the client fails to respond to each `PING` with a `PONG` message within the configured response interval, the server will terminate its connection:

 ```
 telnet demo.nats.io 4222